iris-hep/iris-hep.github.io/pages/docs/reimbursement.md

 title: Reimbursement for travel sponsored by IRIS-HEP
 ---

+  This page documents the guidelines for reimbursement of participant travel expenses which are being covered by the IRIS-HEP project.
+Please read carefully the entire document, including both the general guidelines and any event or workshop specific instructions described at the end of this page.
+Additional instructions or limitations for reimbursement may also have been included in any email you received informing you that your travel is eligible for reimbursement from the IRIS-HEP project.

-  **Page still to adapt for IRIS-HEP, the page below is the CoDaS-HEP one**
+  **Page still to adapt for IRIS-HEP, the page below is in the process of being adapted from the [CoDaS-HEP](http://codas-hep.org) one**

-### Guidelines for Reimbursement of Travel Expenses
+### General Guidelines for Reimbursement of Travel Expenses

-  Reimbursement will be provided for travel expenses for some school participants, up to a specified limit, upon presentation of valid receipts.
+  Reimbursement will be provided for travel expenses for participants, up to a specified limit, upon presentation of valid receipts.
 The following guidelines apply:

-  * Participants should plan on traveling to Princeton on Sunday, 22 July, 2018, and traveling home on Friday, 27 July, 2018
+  * Participants should plan on traveling on dates agreed with the IRIS-HEP project for a particular event.
+These will be documented in "Notes for specific events and workshops" section of this webpage **or** specified in email from a designated representative of the IRIS-HEP project.
   * Participants should pay for their travel themselves and will be reimbursed up to the specified limits after the school has finished
   * The reimbursement can be done by check or bank transfer, typically within 5-10 business days from submission and approval of the required documentation.
   * Only the participant can be directly reimbursed (not the participant's research group)